 - The existence of this policy does not imply or guarantee that cameras will be monitored in real time 24 hours a day, seven days a week; however, the College reserves the right to do so.

-C. Storage and Retention
+- Storage and Retention

 - All recorded data will be stored on designated secured network video storage with limited access.

-D. Release of Information
+- Release of Information

-- College personnel are prohibited from using or disseminating information acquired from surveillance cameras except as approved by the Executive Director of Marketing and Public Relations.
-All requests for the release of information obtained through surveillance monitoring or recording must be submitted to the Marketing and Public Relations Department.
+- College personnel are prohibited from using or disseminating information acquired from surveillance cameras except as approved by the Executive Director of Marketing and Public Relations or designee.

-- TheMarketing and Public Relations Department will process such requests in accordance with IPRA and other federal and state laws and legal processes addressing the disclosure of SFCC’s records.
+- The Marketing and Public Relations Department will process such requests in accordance with the Inspection of Public Records Act and other federal and state laws and legal processes addressing the disclosure of SFCC records.

 Statement of Accountability and Responsibility

 The President, through the Vice President of Finance/Chief Financial Officer, shall be responsible for enforcing surveillance camera policies and procedures.
 The Financial Services Department and Campus Safety and Security shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.